 2) I got my undergrad degree in Building Construction and my Masters in Real Estate, focusing on real estate development.
 I love historic houses and old buildings and bringing new life to them instead of tearing them down.

 3) I talk through movies and TV.
-Yeah yeah I know, BOOOOO!!!!
+Yeah yeah I know, boo all you want!
 But it adds an extra layer of spice that didn’t exist before.
-When my husband and I watch HGTV, I (apparently) give hilarious commentary and rip into people’s design aesthetics.
+When I watch HGTV, I (apparently) give hilarious commentary and rip into people’s design aesthetics.
 Shiplap belongs on a boat in the Mediterranean Sea, not on your living room walls.
 Damn you, Joanna Gaines!

 4) I volunteer at cat shelters, and have for years.
 Fun story, when I was little I used to dress our farm cats up in bonnets and carry them behind me in my little red wagon and push them on the swings.
 And they let me.
 I have yet to meet a cat that didn’t warm up to me.

 5) I read around 100 books a year, not including the medical journals I read to stay up on the latest research.

 6) I’m a super dork and a gamer: I play Dungeons and Dragons, Quelf is my favorite table top game, I play by the pseudonym Lady Aislyn in online games, and I will kick your butt in Mario Kart.